-You’ll love this roast summer vegetables dish.
-Not only is it bountiful in vibrant summer vegetable colours and flavours but it’s also absolutely perfect as a way to use up those left over veggies.
-Suitable as a main dish, or as a side, you’ve now got no excuse not to hear my call, “eat your veggies”!
+Roast summer vegetables are bountiful in vibrant summer vegetable colours and flavours.
+Perfect as a way to use up those left over veggies and suitable as a main dish or as a side.

-I really must look up why they call it an Indian summer.
-Anyone enlighten me?
+You know folks, I really must look up why they call it an Indian summer.

-Why would you not want to eat your vegetables when just one portion of this gives you 195% of your recommended daily vitamin C recommendation, not to mention over half of your dietary fibre requirements?
+One portion gives you 195% of your recommended daily vitamin C recommendation and over half of your dietary fibre requirements!

 This healthy selection of vegetables helps us to keep our diet principles intact.
 Plus, each individual veggie ingredient brings its own health benefits such as the cholesterol lowering properties of the aubergine (eggplant).
 Or the fact courgettes (zucchini) contain no saturated fats.